zkutalik/ssimp_software/docu/manual_ssimp.md

 ### log file
 [//]: -------
-The `.log` file is a copy of what is printed to the console.
+The `.log` file is a copy of what is printed to the console. (not supported yet)

 ### out file
 [//]: -------
-The `.imp.out` file has the following columns:
+The `.ssimp.txt` file has the following columns:

 - `SNP` SNP-ID
 - `Chr` Chromosome (only 1 to 22 right now)